[IMGMAP]

 Studio II

 First year students divide their studio hours between the classroom and a composition studio that is cozy but convenient to use.
 It has essentially the same equipment as the main studio, except with more modest speakers.
-(Mackie HR824) The Modular Moog is unique, however.
+This studio also functions as an iso room for complex recording sessions.

 Composition Workshop